atsaloli/cf-health-check/cf-health-check.md

 -	(Don’t) Are policy changes made when humans aren’t around (e.g. just before going offline for the weekend?)
 -	(Don’t) Are there shell commands embedded in policy instead of using native CFEngine code which is faster and convergent?
 -	(Don’t) Does your policy maintain cron jobs instead of using CFEngine’s time classes?
--	(Don’t) Do you run CFEngine without lock protection?
+-	(Don’t) Do you run CFEngine without lock protection? (cf-agent -K)
 -	(Do) If you do file searches, do you combine operations to optimize resource use of the system?
 -	(Do) Do you make many small changes rather than one large change to reduce risk?
 -	(Do) Do you use "comment" attributes to explain the intention of your promises?